SteeltoeOSS/Samples/Connectors/src/RabbitMQ/README.md

 1. Create a RabbitMQ service instance in an org/space
    ```
    cf target -o your-org -s your-space
-   cf create-service p.rabbitmq single-node myRabbitMQService
+   cf create-service p.rabbitmq single-node sampleRabbitMQService
    ```
 1. Wait for the service to become ready (you can check with `cf services`)
-1. Run the `cf push` command to deploy from source (you can monitor logs with `cf logs rabbitmq-connector`)
+1. Run the `cf push` command to deploy from source (you can monitor logs with `cf logs rabbitmq-connector-sample`)
    - When deploying to Windows, binaries must be built locally before push.
 Use the following commands instead:
      ```
      dotnet publish -r win-x64 --self-contained